Skip to content

 #Bottom Line

 Two minutes is enough for the popup.
 Open services.msc, set AMD Quick Stream Service to Disabled, then disable the startup entry in Task Manager.
-That works on every machine we tested.
+That works on essentially every affected machine.

 For a permanent fix, uninstall through Programs and Features (look for ATI Catalyst Install Manager if Quick Stream isn’t listed), run AMD Cleanup Utility in Safe Mode, then install the current AMD Software Adrenalin Edition from amd.com.
-That sequence wiped Quick Stream off every test machine eligible for modern drivers, and the popup didn’t return across two weeks of post-cleanup use including video calls and three Windows Update cycles.
-Total time: 45 minutes including reboots.
+That sequence wipes Quick Stream off any machine eligible for modern drivers, and the popup doesn’t return through later Windows Update cycles.
+Total time is around 45 minutes including reboots.

 Old laptop, no Adrenalin support.
 Stick with disable.
 Reinstalling the legacy Catalyst bundle would just bring Quick Stream back.
 Old drivers stay stable on old machines as long as you don’t let Quick Stream into your boot path.

 Persistent Windows errors after Quick Stream removal usually point to deeper system rot.
-Other patterns we’ve written up include the REGISTRY_ERROR blue screen and video scheduler internal error, both of which can mask underlying driver corruption that survives a single uninstall pass.
+Related patterns include the REGISTRY_ERROR blue screen and video scheduler internal error, both of which can mask underlying driver corruption that survives a single uninstall pass.

 #Frequently Asked Questions